 I notice that while there are often beginner collectors looking for advice on specific autographs or tips on starting out in the hobby in general, one thing that seems to be overlooked in the "Autographs 101" department is how this website functions.
-By that, I mean that new users come to this website without a basic understanding of this hobby and what to expect from this website, and sometimes they walk away (for good) frustrated because their venture into the hobby is so new that they…Continue
+By that, I mean that new users come to this website without a basic understanding of this hobby and what to expect from this website, and sometimes they walk away (for good) frustrated because their venture into…Continue

 A media executive working for the Mexican media named Martin Mauricio Ortega is the suspect.
 He’s the former director of the tabloid La Prensa.
 He went to the Super Bowl as a working…Continue

 No autograph is more popular than Mickey Mantle's.
 And no autograph is forged more.

 Many Mantle forgeries are easy to identify, once you know what to look for.
 Telling a skilled forgery from a genuine Mantle takes a lot…